openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 The patched app is an old version (22/4/2019) and might not be compatible with recent Android releases.
 :::

+### Step 1: Build the patched app

-For legal reasons, the so-called patching has to be done by yourself.
+For legal reasons, "patching" has to be done by yourself.
 Use search engines to find the corresponding links.
 There are mainly two
 variants: The recommended original patched app blocks any internet traffic to avoid tracking.
 The other variant supports LibreView which